dantheman213/java-spring-gradle-docker-mvc-rest-starter-app/README.md

 ### Open your IDE ###

 Open **Intellij IDEA** or your favorite IDE and import this project into the IDE as a **Gradle** project.
 Allow your IDE to download **Gradle** for you automatically and pull in the required sources specified in your `build.gradle`.

+### Managing Secrets ###

+Abstract and ephemeral paradigms are all the rage right now.
+Allow your application to load custom configuration variables depending on what environment it is in (local, dev, staging, production, etc).

+Duplicate `secrets.env.example` to `secrets.env` in your project root.
+Use this new config as a template to setup env vars in your application.
+Start adding new vars to `secrets.env` and `Config.java` once you're ready.

+Compatible with infrastructure like AWS, GCP, and Heroku along with tools like Docker-Compose or Kubernetes.

 ### Build with Gradle ###